 A few reasons make their presence on the road harmful not only to other people but also to the driver itself.
 One reason that makes them harmful for their driver is that they are way too slow to be driven on the road.
 So, before the police charge them for bringing the mower to the roads, they would get themselves harmed by driving a vehicle at such a slow pace.

 Another reason that makes them illegal is that the mower’s deck is way too wide, even wider than the wheelchair, and with this wide bottom flaring out, it might hit someone.
 They also have blades attached at the bottom of the mower that can cause harm.

 One inconvenience that lawnmowers cause is their sharp noise.
-It makes them count as the noise-polluting device that violates the law of using the considerably fewer noise-causing vehicle on the road.
+It makes them count as noise-polluting device that violates the law of using considerably fewer noise-causing vehicles on the road.

 But despite all these reasons, if a country has structured a law, it’s purely for the benefit of its inhabitants, and abiding by it will make you nonetheless a responsible citizen.

-Check out the More Lawn Mower Tools from our Website.
+Check out the More Tools Cop from our Website.